qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

   Regarding to the dst file, the default mode created is 0600 if it does not exist.
 And it will be truncated if dst file is a normal regular file and already exists.

+`copy_per_line <src> <dst>`
+> Copies a file line by line.
+Similar to copy, but useful for dst is a sysfs node that doesn't handle multiple lines of data.

 `domainname <name>`
 > Set the domain name.